 Read EyeNet’s MIPS manual.
-EyeNet is developing—with support from Regeneron—MIPS 2020: A Primer and Reference.
-As content for each performance category is completed, it is posted online (see links below) ahead of print.
+EyeNet has developed—with support from Regeneron—MIPS 2020: A Primer and Reference (PDF).
+Starting in January, as content for each section was completed, it was posted online (see links below) ahead of print.

 The Academy can help you succeed at MIPS.
 The Academy has developed a rich range of ophthalmic-specific tools and resources.
 Make sure you are signed up to use the IRIS Registry and bookmark the Academy’s MIPS hub page.

 Your Nine-Step Guide to MIPS Resources

 Your MIPS Final Score

 Reweighting the Performance Categories